bkrabach/recipe-executor/ai_context/generated/recipe_executor_recipe_files.md

 ## Error Handling

 - BaseStep does not implement run-time error handling.
 It defines the interface and common setup.
-Any exceptions that occur within a concrete step's `execute` method will propagate up unless handled inside that step.
+Any exceptions that occur within an actual step's `execute` method will propagate up unless handled inside that step.
-- If a concrete step fails to implement `execute`, Python's ABC mechanism will prevent instantiation of that step class (TypeError on instantiation for not implementing abstract methods).
 - In the unlikely case that `BaseStep.execute` is called (e.g., via `super()` call from a subclass that doesn't override it), it will raise `NotImplementedError`, clearly indicating that the subclass should implement it.
 This is a safeguard and developmental aid.

 ## Output Files